cristinacolpos/PELA-blocks/README.md

 ## Slicer Recommendations

-See the [slicer recommendations](SLICER_RECOMMENDATIONS) for material information and settings.
+See the [Slicer Recommendations](SLICER-RECOMMENDATIONS) for material information and settings.

 ## Calibrate